 In this article, we consider similar questions by weakening the above mentioned conditions.
 More precisely we replace the compact operator by an operator in the bigger class, namely $\mathcal{AN}$-class of operators.
 Another important result we prove is that a hyponormal $\mathcal{AN}$-operator whose essential spectrum and the Weyl spectrum coincide must be normal.
 To prove these results we first establish a representation of hyponormal $\mathcal{AN}$-operators.

 Let $H$ be a complex Hilbert space and $T$ be a bounded linear operator on $H$.
-Then $T$ is called \textit{norm attaining} if there exist $x\in H$, $\|x\|=1$ such that $ \|Tx\|=\|T\|$, \textit{ absolutely norm attaining}or $\mathcal{AN}$-operator, if for any closed subspace $M$ of $H$, the operator $T|_M:M\rightarrow H$ is norm attaining, that is there exist $x\in M,\,\|x\|=1$ such that $\|T|_Mx\|=\|Tx\|=\|T|_M\|$.
+Then $T$ is called \textit{norm attaining} if there exist $x\in H$, $\|x\|=1$ such that $ \|Tx\|=\|T\|$, and \textit{ absolutely norm attaining} or $\mathcal{AN}$-operator, if for any closed subspace $M$ of $H$, the operator $T|_M:M\rightarrow H$ is norm attaining, that is there exist $x\in M,\,\|x\|=1$ such that $\|T|_Mx\|=\|Tx\|=\|T|_M\|$.
 The set of absolutely norm attaining operators is a subclass of norm attaining operators and contains the space of all compact operators, isometries.
-In general, it contains partial isometries with either finite-dimensional null space or finite-dimensional range space.
+In general, it contains partial isometries with finite-dimensional null space.
 This class was first studied by Carvajal and Neves in \cite{CARVAJAL }.
-Structure of these operators in the positive case has been studied in \cite{PAL,RAMpara,VENKU}.
-In \cite{VENKU} characterization of normal and self-adjoint $\mathcal{AN}$-operators are studied.
+Structure of positive absolutely norm attaining operators has been studied in \cite{PAL,RAMpara,VENKU}.
+In \cite{VENKU}, a characterization of normal and self-adjoint $\mathcal{AN}$-operators are studied.
 In general, the adjoint of an $\mathcal{AN}$-operator need not be $\mathcal{AN}$ (see \cite{CARVAJAL } for more details), but when the operator is normal, this is indeed true.

-In this article first, we study a characterization of normal $\mathcal{AN}$-operators in terms of the essential spectrum.
-Later we prove a structure theorem for hyponormal $\mathcal{AN}$-operators and as a consequence, we deduce that a compact hyponormal is normal.
+In this article, first we study a characterization of normal $\mathcal{AN}$-operators in terms of the essential spectrum.
+Later we prove a structure theorem for hyponormal $\mathcal{AN}$-operators and as a consequence, we deduce that a compact hyponormal operator is normal.
 In the end, we prove that if an $\mathcal{AN}$-operator and its adjoint are paranormal then the operator must be normal.
-This improves a result due to the second author in \cite{RAMpara}.

 In the remaining part of this section, we introduce basic notions and notations used in the article.
 In the second section, we give a characterization of normal $\mathcal{AN}$-operators.
 In the last section, we prove a representation theorem for the hyponormal $\mathcal{AN}$-operators and deduce important consequences.